Lydia Polgreen: Career

 She started working at The New York Times in 2002.

 In 2006, she received a George Polk Award in Foreign Reporting from Long Island University for her coverage of ethnic violence in the Darfur region of Sudan.

 In February 2008, she covered the Battle of N'Djamena in Chad.
 Some of her work in N’Djamena was illustrated by the French freelance photographer Benedicte Kurzen.

 In April 2016, she became the editorial director of NYT Global for The New York Times.
 On December 6, 2016, she left The New York Times to succeed the founder of The Huffington Post, Arianna Huffington, as editor-in-chief.

 In 2021, she was named to Fast Company's Queer 50 list.

 Personal life

-Polgreen's mother is originally from Ethiopia, and her father was a wealthy White American with a Ph.D who was able to travel the world.
+Polgreen's mother is originally from Ethiopia, and her father was a white American.

 Polgreen is married to Candace Feit, a documentary photographer.
 In November 2017, Polgreen was nominated to Out magazine's "OUT100" for 2017 in recognition of her work and visibility.
 She identifies as both Black and White; as American and African (she was born in America); as a woman; and as a lesbian.